Fuelin-net/Intgeration-Documents/Fuelin App integration-documentation.md

 - After login, your app checks if shift is open
 - If no shift is open, your app must call start_shift
 - Fuelin starts shift and confirms
+- When finished, your app can call close_shift
+- Fuelin closes the shift and returns confirmation

 ### 3. NFC Tag Processing
 - Your app reads NFC tag and sends the serial number to Fuelin